eea/eea.docker.beats/README.md

 ### LB configuration

-If you use letsencrypt, add the necessary LB services as specified in its documentatation.
+If you use letsencrypt, add the necessary LB services as specified in its documentation.

 #### Elasticsearch